-This is a monthly workshop series open to all first year student athletes.
+This is a monthly workshop series open to all first-year student athletes.
 The workshops take place throughout the first semester.
-The workshops focus on building student’s academic success tool kit and help them with juggling being a full-time student and athlete at SU.
-Topics include, time management, study skills, test taking skills, advising and registration, maintaining academic integrity, self-care, and other important information.
+The workshops focus on building the student’s academic success toolkit and helping them with juggling being a full-time student and athlete at Southwestern.
+Topics include time management, study skills, test-taking skills, advising and registration, maintaining academic integrity, self-care, and other important information.

-The goal of Captain’s Academy is to create a First Generation community at Southwestern University through academic and social opportunities.
-First Generation at Southwestern University is defined as a student in which neither parent has received a 4-year degree (Bachelor’s degree).
+The goal of Captain’s Academy is to create a First-Generation Community at Southwestern University through academic and social opportunities.
+Being a first-generation student at Southwestern means that neither of the student’s parents has received a Bachelor’s Degree.
 Members will gain access to academic sessions designed to help improve academic skills, create awareness of campus functionings and resources, and create a forum for sharing experiences and supporting one another.
-Social events will be held once a month to help build connections and foster relationships with other first-generation students.
-Members will also meet student mentors and faculty and staff who support first-generation college students and are there to help navigate life at SU.
+Social events are held once a month to help build connections and foster relationships with other first-generation students.
+Members also meet student mentors, faculty, and staff who support first-generation college students and are there to help them navigate life at Southwestern.

-Transfer student support begins on day one of your Southwestern journey.
-From the first interaction with the application to the reception of your diploma at graduation.
-Here at Southwestern, we have a dedicated Transfer Support Team to help make your transition to SU as smooth as possible, while supporting you academically and socially throughout your time here as a student.
+Transfer student support begins on day one of your Southwestern journey, from the first interaction with the application for admission to the reception of your diploma at graduation.
+Here at Southwestern, we have a dedicated Transfer Support Team to help make your transition to Southwestern as smooth as possible, while supporting you academically and socially throughout your time here as a student.
 We specialize in credit evaluation, early degree planning, advising and registration, housing, and creating events and social opportunities tailored to your unique experience.
 We are here to support you through your journey to Southwestern and beyond.